sameer2210/DigiScanner/README.md

-# BarcodeQA: Digital Barcode Scanner & Reward System
+# DigiScanner: Digital Barcode Scanner & Reward System

-## Overview
+## Overview - DEV

-BarcodeQA is a full-stack application for managing digital barcodes, user/admin/superadmin roles, barcode scanning, reward points, and PDF/CSV export.
-It consists of a React Native (Expo) frontend (`barcodeapp`) and a Node.js/Express/MongoDB backend (`barcodebackend`).
+DigiScanner is a full-stack application for managing digital barcodes, user/admin/superadmin roles, barcode scanning, reward points, and PDF/CSV export.
+It consists of a React Native (Expo) frontend and a Node.js/Express/MongoDB backend .

 - Barcode generation (with random suffixes), scanning, and validation
 - Reward system: earn and redeem points for rewards